 Tip: When damp styling wavy, curly hair DO NOT mix your hair cream and gel together before scrunching into hair.
 I made this mistake and had little white gel balls all through my hair.
 With low porosity curls, if your hair is not wet enough, the product may sit on top of the hair follicle.
 If this happens to you, my suggestion is to use less leave in conditioner and apply a little water to your styling products before distributing through hair.

 While my low porosity, 2c 3a curls do best when styled with heat, too much makes my hair feel brittle.
 Damp styling my wavy, curly hair gave me clumped curls with low to no frizz.
 The extra plopping time allowed my roots to dry more naturally.
 This meant less time under the hair dryer!
-I also liked the fact that I didn’t lose most of my curly hair styling products to the t-shirt.
+I also liked the fact that I didn’t lose most of my curly hair styling products to the microfiber towel.
 Here are my results.

 What do you think about damp styling curly hair?
 Have you had positive or negative styling results?
 Please share below!